 The measurement date under GASB 75 is the date in which the discount rate, the balance sheet liabilities and income statement entries are reported.
 GASB 75 allows for the measurement date to be equal to any day in the Fiscal Year.
-The State of New Jersey has decided to choose the GASB 75 measurement date in the beginning of the Fiscal Year so that it is consistent with the GASB 74 measurement date for the prior Fiscal Year.
+The State of New Jersey has decided to choose the GASB 75 measurement date at the beginning of the Fiscal Year so that it is consistent with the GASB 74 measurement date for the prior Fiscal Year.
+The measurement date for the Fiscal Year Ending June 30, 2019 GASB 75 valuation is June 30, 2018.
 The measurement date for the Fiscal Year Ending June 30, 2018 GASB 75 valuation is June 30, 2017.

-The Total OPEB Liabilities for each fiscal year are based on valuation results as of the actuarial valuation date (June 30, 2016) and are adjusted to the measurement date using actual benefit payments (provided by the State).
-They reflect changes in the blended discount rate as of the end of each fiscal year.
+The Total OPEB Liabilities for each fiscal year are based on valuation results as of the actuarial valuation date (June 30, 2017 for the Fiscal Year Ending June 30, 2019 GASB 75 valuation, and June 30, 2016 for the Fiscal Year Ending June 30, 2018 GASB 75 valuation) and are adjusted to the measurement date using actual benefit payments (provided by the State).